Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Corey Wittenwyler about 1 month ago
+Corey Wittenwyler 5 months ago

 I strongly support option 1 and to honor the voters 4 decisions to serve West Phoenix with rail.
 Under no circumstances should there be a reevaluation of this project and risk us losing out on necessary funding to bring light rail Maryvale.